Ultra Fresh Oysters from the Oregon Coast

 Harvest Dates

 *Sizes Available: Oysters are sold in bags of 25 oysters or by the dozen, depending on size and delivery location.
 Our standard sizes are Petite (about 2 to 3") and Medium (about 3 to 4").
-We mostly harvest Petites, but, on some harvests, Mediums may also be available.
+We mostly harvest petites, but, on some harvests, mediums may also be available.

 Harvest Dates